Kiribati–New Zealand relations: 2025 diplomatic spat

 On 3 February 2025, the Kiribati President's Office issued a statement saying that the New Zealand Government had agreed to a state visit on 21 and 22 January despite being advised that President Maamu was attending a "national commitment" in the southern Gilbert Islands during those dates.
 The Kiribati Government claimed that New Zealand had cancelled its own proposed visit, stating that "alternative dates were to be explored."
-The Kiribati Government also expressed disappointment that reports of the visit, which it claimed were still "under negotiation," had been leaked to the New Zealand.
+The Kiribati Government also expressed disappointment that reports of the visit, which it claimed were still "under negotiation," had been leaked to the New Zealand media.
 The President's Office rejected New Zealand media speculation that the cancellation was a snub, describing such claims as "misleading and unhelpful to diplomatic relations."

+On 19 January 2026, Peters and Kiribati Vice-President Teuea Toatu signed a statement in Tarawa renewing New Zealand's aid assistance to Kiribati in the areas of health, labour mobility and security.
+A Ministry of Foreign Affairs and Trade confirmed it had completed its review of international development cooperation in Kiribati, and that New Zealand would continue its aid assistance to Kiribati.

 Aid and economic relations

 New Zealand is a major aid donor to Kiribati.
 New Zealand's aid to Kiribati has focused on climate change mitigation particularly water and sanitation infrastructure, coastal protection, food security, renewable energy, health and economic development.
 Between 2018 and 2022, New Zealand was the second biggest aid contributor to Kiribati, contributing 16% of foreign aid to the island state.
 Between 2021 and 2024, New Zealand contributed NZ$102 million worth of health, education, fisheries, economic development, and climate resilience aid.
 Of this amount, NZ$20 million was allocated ton health programs such as rebuilding Betio Hospital, training doctors, building clinics, non-communicable disease (NCD) strategic planning and more, NZ$10 million was invested in education and $4 million was invested in developing the fisheries sector.

 Kiribati's economy is dependent on overseas money including foreign aid, fishing licenses, working remittances schemes and some limited tourism.
 New Zealand is also a key partner in Kiribati's fisheries industry, which is a mainstay of Kiribati's economy.
 Both countries have also ratified the PACER Plus agreement, which came into force on 13 December 2020.